How you define and exercise leadership in the present climate will be a significant determinant in your organisation's fortunes

 You know, I was the first one to talk about leadership 50 years ago, but there is too much talk, too much emphasis on it today and not enough on effectiveness.

-The only thing you can say about a leader is that a leader is somebody who has followers.
+The only certain thing you can say about a leader is that a leader is somebody who has followers.

 Look, one of the most effective American presidents of the last 100 years was Harry Truman.
 He didn't have an ounce of charisma.
 Truman was as bland as a dead mackerel.
 Everybody who worked for him worshiped him because he was absolutely trustworthy.
 If Truman said no, it was no, and if he said yes, it was yes.
 And he didn't say no to one person and yes to the next one on the same issue.